0xumarkhatab/Fluid-Protocol-Research/README.md

 - **Cost Reduction:** Trading fees earned from providing debt as liquidity can offset interest expenses, reducing the overall cost of borrowing.
 - **Capital Efficiency:** This mechanism allows users to maximize the utility of their borrowed assets, turning liabilities into income-generating assets.

+### Range liquidations
+In traditional borrow and lending protocols, liquidation is like a limit order and highly inefficient,where liquidator selects each position to liquidate.
+Vault protocol revolutionizes liquidations similar to how Uniswap v3 has revolutionized limit orders.
+Allowing all the positions in range to get liquidated without any increase in gas.

+### Advanced Oracles Management
+The Vault protocol uses an advanced oracle system that combines Uniswap's TWAP checkpoints with Chainlink's feeds to deliver accurate, real-time pricing data.
+This multi-source approach ensures asset values are reliably determined and cross-verified, minimizing the risk of price manipulation and enabling timely liquidation of bad debt.
+As a result, the protocol enhances security and supports higher LTV ratios, providing users with a more transparent and trustworthy borrowing experience.

 ---

 ## 6. How Fluid Works